EwanColquhoun/SPNA/README.md

 * [Stack Overflow](https://stackoverflow.com/) for general hints and tips.
 * The colour selection was compiled by [MyColorSpace](https://mycolor.space/) and [colorpeek](https://colorpeek.com/).
 * The icons came from [Font Awesome](https://fontawesome.com/).
+* Non custom code has been credited in situ.

 ### Media
 * [Unsplash](https://unsplash.com/) - Stock Nursery Photos